thebedroomlaboratory/frontend/README.md

 });

 ```
-Whats happening here is as well as enforcing a unique rule we are tell mongod to drop and dublicates.
-This is required for the unique rule to work IF you already have duplicates but beware, it does exactly what you think it does...it drops the records.
+Whats happening here is as well as enforcing a unique rule we are telling mongod to drop any dublicates.
+This is required for the unique rule to work **IF** you already have duplicates but beware, it does exactly what you think it does...it drops the records.
 If you don't have any duplicates then `index: {unique: true}` will work on its own.

 The next thing we might want to do is ensure our password/username is at least 6 characters long and only Alpha and Numerical characters.